The Common Goldfish developed its orange to orange/yellow coloration from selectively bred carp that showed patches of lighter coloration.

-Scale Group: Metallic, uniform red to orange/gold color to meet show standards but can come in white, yellow or a combination of these colors.
+Scale Type: Metallic, uniform red to orange/gold color to meet show standards but can come in white, yellow or a combination of these colors.

 Breeding: One of the easier varieties to breed because they lack features that hinder breeding in the more exotic varieties such as telescopic eyes or extended fins.